Dish Explainer

 What it tastes like

 It should be sour, peppery, savory, and thickened, often with a mix of soft tofu, egg ribbons, and crunchy vegetables.
+Good restaurant versions feel silky rather than pasty, which is one reason chefs are careful about when the starch goes in.

 How it appears on menus